oCCtet/lpc-example-usecase/README.md

-The image is based on Debian; CentOS-based image is also available just to showcase that such is possible, but it is otherwise a stripped-down version missing some of the tools.
+The image is based on Debian; CentOS-based image is also available just to showcase that such is possible, but it is otherwise a stripped-down version missing many of the tools.